geeksville/OpenRTX_devcontainer/README.md

 (Usually you don't want this but...)
 This can be an easy way to "try building this project from scratch, myself" without having to set-up a local build environment.
 It runs an instance of VSCode "in the cloud."

-Alas: Github codespaces in the free tier (what I'm limited to currently) have a max filesystem size of 15GB (which the ubuntu based Zephyr container exceeds).
-If this ever became a useful feature for someone, they could change the zephyr images to be based on something smaller (alpine?) but that would be IMO a PITA.

 If you'd like to try it yourself go here in your browser: https://github.com/geeksville/OpenRTX_devcontainer Then click on Code... / Codespaces... / Create a codespace on main...